phlundblom/esphome-p1mini/README.md

 ### Limitations

-Updates are only sent to the secondary port right after they have been received and processed (if the secondary device is requesting updates via the RTS signal).
-That means that if the d1mini is set to only update every 15 seconds, the secondary device can not get updates more frequently than that.
+The RTS signal of the secondaty port is ignored and all data is passed along as soon as it is received, regardless if the secondary device is ready to receive or not.

 ## Installation
 Clone the repository and create a companion `secrets.yaml` file with the following fields: